-Adding a tossed green salad to any meal is a great way to increase your vegetables.
-Dark leafy salad greens are packed with nutrition.
-The darker the leaves, the better the nutrients – so pass on the iceberg.
+Adding a tossed green salad to any meal is a great way to increase your daily veggie intake.
+Dark, leafy salad greens are packed with nutrition.
+The darker the leaves, the more impactful the nutrients – so pass on the iceberg.
 With so many varieties of greens at the market today, experiment and try some new ones!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 When choosing the oil for the vinaigrette, remember to select unrefined or minimally refined, healthy artisanal varieties — or look for naturally flavored oils to increase the flavor profile.
 For an entrée salad, add your favorite protein, such as grilled chicken or tofu.

 Handful of chopped nuts or seeds